 About Justin Lo, MD

-There, Dr. Lo specializes in interventional pain management - a subspecialty of pain management that includes joint injections, nerve blocks, spinal cord stimulations and epidural procedures among treatments.
+Dr. Lo specializes in interventional pain management, a subspecialty of pain management.
+Interventions include joint injections, nerve blocks, spinal cord stimulations and epidural procedures among treatments.
+His team of like-minded healthcare professionals make up Northern California Pain Specialists who are dedicated to providing the highest quality care to patients.

 University of Rochester School of Medicine, MD